TheColorPlum/IBOB/docs/frontend.md

 ## Frontend code

-Below is the directory structure that makes up the front end (key files highlighted).
+Below is the directory structure that makes up the front end, under the `app/` directory (key files highlighted).

 ```
 - public/